Huasenberg/Sudoku-Vocabulary/README.md

 ### `Test Driven Development`

-- When a user selects a Sudoku cell, the translation of that word is momentarily displayed and a vibration will let the user know that the hint is displayed
+- When a user presses and hold a Sudoku cell from the app on the phone, the translation of that word is momentarily displayed and a vibration will let the user know that the hint is displayed

+- When user selects a Sudoku cell from the Android Studio Emulator, the users mouse pointer must slightly move within the cell for the hint to popup

 ## 7. FINISH SCREEN